biosimulations/biosimulations/docs/users/faqs.md

 Currently, BioSimulations supports the Creative Commons licenses.

-**How can I publish a model/simulation/visualization under another license?**
-Please submit an issue  to request support for another license.

 **How can I edit a published model, simulation, or visualization?**

-Please contact us via email  to request edits to published a model, simulation, or visualization.
+Please contact the BioSimulations Team via [email](mailto:info@biosimulations.org) to request edits to published a model, simulation, or visualization.

 **How can I delete a published model, simulation, or visualization?**